nbos/nbos.github.io/posts/chunk.md

 + \underbrace{\log {N + m - 1 \choose m - 1} \vphantom{\prod_{\displaystyle i}}}
 	_{\displaystyle n_0,n_1,\ldots,n_{m-1} \vphantom{\prod}}
 + \underbrace{\log {N \choose n_0,n_1,\ldots,n_{m-1}} \vphantom{\prod_{\displaystyle i}}}
-	_{\displaystyle\mathrm{String} \vphantom{\prod}}$$
+	_{\displaystyle\mathrm{String} \vphantom{\prod}}.$$

-which only leaves the dictionary of constructions to be encoded so that constructed symbols may be properly interpreted.
+Assuming the data is not random and contains repeating patterns, we can reduce the size of this encoding by *chunking* symbols together into new symbols (a.k.a. tokens), provided we append these definitions to the encoding.

 ### Inductive Constructions

-We want the dictionary (alphabet) of constructions (symbols) to grow inductively, by appending *rules* consisting of two previously defined symbols (either atomic or constructed) based on an assumption that *a whole can only be statistically significant if both of its parts also are*.
+For a sufficiently *universal* method of dictionary construction (tokenization) that affords *incremental* *greedy* additions, we opt for a dictionary defined inductively with *rules* consisting of two previously defined symbols that concatenate to form a new *joint* symbol.

-By then substituting instances where the parts appear together in the string with the new "joint" symbol after each introduction, the resulting exploration into the space of [$n$-grams](https://en.wikipedia.org/wiki/Word_n-gram_language_model) will remain *sparse*, avoiding the [combinatorial explosion](https://en.wikipedia.org/wiki/Curse_of_dimensionality)
+By incrementally growing the dictionary and substituting instances where the parts appear together in the string with joint symbols, the exploration into the space of [$n$-grams](https://en.wikipedia.org/wiki/Word_n-gram_language_model) will remain *sparse*, avoiding the [combinatorial explosion](https://en.wikipedia.org/wiki/Curse_of_dimensionality)